marouenbg/ACHR.cu/README.md

 make test
 ```

-Then you can perform the sampling.
+Then you can perform the sampling:

 ```
 ./ACHRCuda model.mps warmuppoints.csv nFiles nPoints nSteps
 ```

-This command allows to generate the actual sampling points starting from the previously generated sampling points stored in `warmuppoints.csv` to generate a total of `nFiles*nPoints` with each point
+This command generates the actual sampling points starting from the previously generated warmup points stored in `warmuppoints.csv` to produce a total of `nFiles*nPoints` with each point
 requiring `nSteps` to converge.

 # Acknowledgments